Jobs and Talent — 8 min

 Misclassification occurs when a company incorrectly classifies an employee as an independent contractor.
 This can have serious legal and financial consequences for businesses, as employees are entitled to certain benefits and protections that independent contractors are not.

-There are a number of reasons why companies might misclassify employees as independent contractors.
-One common reason is to save money on taxes and benefits, as independent contractors aren’t usually subject to payroll taxes or benefits such as health insurance and paid time off.
+There are several reasons why companies might misclassify employees as independent contractors.
+One common reason is to save money on taxes and benefits, as independent contractors aren’t usually subject to payroll taxes or benefits such as health insurance and PTO.

 However, misclassifying employees as independent contractors can end up being a costly mistake in the long run.
-For example, Nike has recently been accused of misclassifying temporary office workers as contractors to avoid paying benefits and overtime rates in the US, with a potential penalty of $530 million if found liable.
+For example, Nike has recently been accused of misclassifying temporary office workers as contractors to avoid paying benefits and overtime rates in the US.
+If found liable, the potential penalty is $530 million.

-If you’re working with independent contractors, it’s crucial to regularly assess and reassess the nature of the relationship, with many government authorities aggressively pursuing potential misclassification cases.
+If you’re working with independent contractors, it’s crucial to regularly assess and reassess the nature of the relationship.
+Many government authorities are aggressively pursuing potential misclassification cases.

 Work through this checklist to help determine if a new hire should have a contractor or employee relationship.